playframework/playframework/documentation/manual/working/javaGuide/main/cache/JavaCache.md

 ## Custom implementations

-It is possible to provide a custom implementation of the [CacheApi](api/java/play/cache/CacheApi.html) that either replaces, or sits along side the default implementation.
+It is possible to provide a custom implementation of the cache API that either replaces or sits alongside the default implementation.

 To replace the default implementation, you'll need to disable the default implementation by setting the following in `application.conf`: